ranja-sarkar/SVM/README.md

 If new observations lay within the frontier-delimited subspace, they are considered as coming from the same population as the initial observations.
 If they lay outside the frontier, we can say that they are abnormal with a given confidence in our assessment.

-The following figures show classifications estimated with one-class SVM (anomalies are marked in yellow) -
+The following figures show classifications estimated with **OneClassSVM** (anomalies are marked in yellow) -

   **L** fig. -> results when the model is trained with **1% outliers** in the data